havenstadrp/documentatie/docs/guide/character/telefoon.md

     Players can change the open phone key via their in-game keybind settings

-{% hint style="warning" %}
+!!! warning
     Make sure to add any additional jobs to the config under billing commissions!

 * /phone - Open phone (keymapped)